Kong/docs.konghq.com/app/plugins/request-transformer.md

 ## Configuration

-Configuring the plugin is as simple as a single API call, you can configure and enable it for your [API](/docs/{{site.data.kong_latest.version}}/admin-api/#api-object) by executing the following request on your Kong server:
+Configuring the plugin is as simple as a single API call, you can configure and enable it for your [API][api-object] by executing the following request on your Kong server:

 ```bash
 $ curl -X POST http://kong:8001/plugins_configurations/ \